nautobot/nautobot/docs/data-model/ipam.md

 ## Status

 Each prefix is assigned an operational status.
-A status describes very generally the state of a prefix within the network; for example, statuses might include:
+This may be one of the following:

-* Active (provisioned)
+* Container - A summary of child prefixes
-* Reserved (for future use)
+* Active - Provisioned and in use
-* Deprecated (no longer in use)
+* Reserved - Earmarked for future use
-* Container (a summary of child prefixes)
+* Deprecated - No longer in use

 NetBox provides several statuses by default, but you are free to change them to suit the needs of your organization.